On the Town (film): Production

 The film had a budget of $1.5 million, one of MGM's lowest for a Technicolor musical, with a planned filming schedule of just 46 days.

 The musical numbers staged on-location in New York were the first time a major studio had accomplished this.
 The location shots in New York took nine days.
 Shooting in New York City was Kelly and Donen's idea, which studio head Louis B. Mayer refused to allow, pointing out the studio's excellent New York sets in its backlot.
 Kelly and Donen held their ground, and Mayer finally relented and allowed a limited number of days shooting in New York.
 The primary problem experienced by the production was dealing with crowds of Frank Sinatra's fans, so some shots were made with the camera located in a station wagon to reduce the public visibility of the shooting.

 The Breen Office of the MPAA refused to allow the use of the word, "helluva", in the song, "New York, New York", so it was changed to "wonderful".

 Reception

 Box office

 According to MGM records, the film earned $2,934,000 in the US and Canada, and $1,494,000 overseas, resulting in a profit to the studio of $474,000.

 Critical reception

 The film was also a critical success, receiving good reviews in various publications, including Variety and The New York Times.
-On the Town holds a 93% rating on Rotten Tomatoes based on thirty reviews.
-The site's consensus states: "Overflowing with infectious enthusiasm, On the Town is an exhilarating musical ride across the real streets of New York featuring another graceful performance from Gene Kelly."
+On the Town currently holds a 93% rating on Rotten Tomatoes based on thirty reviews with the following consensus: "Overflowing with infectious enthusiasm, On the Town is an exhilarating musical ride across the real streets of New York featuring another graceful performance from Gene Kelly."